JabsGames/Dangerous-Chef-Pioneer/README.md

 Player 1 is RED
 Player 2 is ORANGE

-##Open Source Projects
-•jQuery

 ##Background Tiles
 •The tiles for the backround are from the game Realm of the Mad God, owned by Kabam.
 They are used with Kabam's permission.

-##The Theme
-This relates to the theme of the competition in that the rate of /change/ is controlled, and that changes are repeatedly parted, rolled back, repeated, and then added up together.